awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.MySQL.BinaryFormat.md

 # Setting the binary logging format<a name="USER_LogAccess.MySQL.BinaryFormat"></a>

 MySQL on Amazon RDS supports the *row\-based*, *statement\-based*, and *mixed* binary logging formats for MySQL version 5\.6 and later\.
 The default binary logging format is mixed\.
-For DB instances running MySQL versions 5\.1 and 5\.5, only mixed binary logging is supported\.
 For details on the different MySQL binary log formats, see [Binary logging formats](https://dev.mysql.com/doc/refman/8.0/en/binary-log-formats.html) in the MySQL documentation\.

 If you plan to use replication, the binary logging format is important because it determines the record of data changes that is recorded in the source and sent to the replication targets\.
 For information about the advantages and disadvantages of different binary logging formats for replication, see [Advantages and disadvantages of statement\-based and row\-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-sbr-rbr.html) in the MySQL documentation\.